drazdra/ollama-chats/README.md

 Now, let me list the features this thing has:

 1. You can "prompt" the AI and see the replies in a chat form, as we all love.
 "Enter" button sends the reply, shift+enter allows making a line-break.
-2. You can ask AI for another reply to your last prompt, by clicking on the arrow next to the message	or simply by clicking "right" arrow on the keyboard.
+2. You can ask AI for any amount of side-replies (alternative ones), by clicking on the arrow next to the message	or simply by clicking "right" arrow on the keyboard.
 Left arrow works as well).
 If you have some text typed in your prompt and you are editing it, arrows will not slide replies, obviously, for your convenience, as you may move cursor through the typed text.
 Same if you are editing something else, like settings.
 3. You can do a similar thing with your own replies.
 Say, you are in a middle of conversation	and you see that AI doesn't like your reply, so you just click "right" arrow next to your	own message and it creates a new message.
 Then you just type in your new prompt, send it and that's it.
 You get a new "branch" of the conversation.
+And at that your previous branch is still there and you can return to it at any time.
 4. Under the "left" and "right" arrows for every "turn" of your chat there are numbers.
 These show how many alternative replies you do have there.
 5. You can travel "up" and "down" the conversation with your arrows easily.
 It's super convenient when you "chat a story".
 6. You can stop AI reply if it takes too long or if it's obviously wrong.
 Just hit "Escape" button on your keyboard.
 7. You can see the number of every alternative reply, making it easy to remember which one you liked and return to it if no new ones are good.
-8. You can edit any of the old messages.
+8. You can manually edit any of the messages - both your and AI ones.
 To do that, just click on the text of a message you wish to edit and that's it, simply edit it in place.
 But pay attention, there is no way back once you click away from editing.
 Until then, you can use ctrl+z of your browser to revert things.
 Once you've edited, there is no more old version anywhere, AI will see only the edited version, you too.
-You can edit both your own and AI replies.
 So, if there is a minor mistake made by AI in an otherwise perfect answer, it's very easy to fix it and continue having fun.
 You even can edit the nicks for each message.
 9. You can specify nicknames - yours and of AI.
-These nicknames are used in prompts for AI.
+These nicknames are used in prompts for AI, so they are important.
 10. You can rate the messages by clicking -- or ++.
 This rating can actually be used to instruct the model within chat to try to copy their style.
 If you have more than ~7 messages it actually makes real big difference, which is very cool.
 And of course if you are into finetuning, you can save your chat with ratings.
 Later, on your own, you may extract the dataset from the saved file (with your ratings) and  use it in your finetuning project.
 11. When you open the page, it pulls the list of locally available models and adds these to the list.
 The list is under the prompt text area.
 You can easily choose the model you wish to get reply from.
 Yes, you can do it anytime within the chat.
 So, if your current model provides bad replies at some point, why not to change it to some other model and to go on?
 12. If you do not have any installed models, it will suggest you to pull a model from ollama's library.
 Note: the page itself does not load anything, it just uses Ollama's functionality, and kindly asks Ollama to download a new model from its safe library.
 Ollama has that feature.
 13. It can work in two modes, sending messages as a single prompt and as an array of user messages.
 Models treat these differently, so you can try what fits you the best.
 14. Side messages can use your rating to instruct the model to produce something better.
 For that just use ctrl+right or right click on an arrow :).
 15. It has white and dark themes.
-Though white one is scary :).
+Though the white one is scary :).
 16. You can create characters with totally different "memory" (context).
 For example, 2 of your characters can do something together and the 3rd character won't know anything about that, poor thing :).
 This allows a much more interesting roleplays.
 17. You can have separate settings per AI character, which means you can use different temperature etc and even different models for different characters!
 18. You can switch manually controlled character to be AI controlled and vice versa :).
 So you can make AI to play for the char you used to be, and you instead would continue to play for AI's char.
 Of course you can do it with any of the charactes in the story.
+To do that click an up/down arrow icon in the users list at the top-left.
 19. You can automatically try ranges of various model parameters with configurable steps and see how model reacts to these.
 Find the best parameters to have fun with your model :).
+To do that click F9 and reada small instruction on using it ;).
+20. You can use RAG to store any amount of memories for characters, both per character and for all of them.
+You can enable/disable this as you wish, as well as define the amount of relevant memories for characters to "remember" before answering to you :).
+It also will show you which "memories" were used in the past reply of a character.
+To use it, just click shift+f4 for knowledge that all characters share or shift+f5 for personal memories of a given character.
+Then just enter "memories" as paragraphs of text.
+Size doesn't matter here, you can use any amount of data.
+21. It's possible to upload images for multimodal models, like llava or moondream!
+They will tell you what's on the image.
-20. And many more features :).
+22. And many more features :).
-21. Let's talk about lower menu:
+23. Let's talk about lower menu:

 #### 12.1.
 Settings:
 Allows you to configure the script itself and Ollama.
 If the parameter value is left empty, Ollama uses values from its modelfile, or default ones if modelfile doesn't have these.
 Parameters are applied upon each request, and according to Ollama's docs, they should change the rules on the fly.